rafaPassarinho/kaggle-competitions/README.md

 # Kaggle Competitions Repository

 This repository contains code and solutions for various Kaggle competitions.
-Each competition is organized in a separate directory,
+Each competition is organized in a separate directory.

 ## Competitions